joelhawksley/identity/components/slides.md

 ^ React is all about components.

-^ A component encapsulates a piece of user interface, making it easy to reuse.
+^ A component is an object that encapsulates a piece of user interface.

 ---